 Please also note that you will need to arrange your own travel insurance.
-It is recommended that you obtain insurance that will cover you in the event of illness or accident before the holiday preventing you from being able to travel, as well as the more usual medical cover whislt you are actually on the trip.
+It is recommended that you obtain insurance that will cover you in the event of illness or accident before the holiday preventing you from being able to travel, as well as the more usual medical cover whilst you are actually on the trip.
 It is also a requirement of joining the Spirit of Scotland holiday that all travellers sign a liability waiver confirming that Carpenter Holidays and Mythica LLC shall not be held liable for theft, loss, injury, illness, or damage to person or property during the holiday.
 A copy of the liability waiver can be downloaded from the "Document(s)" section at the bottom of this page.

 Price per person

-Tour price includes: Accommodation, breakfast daily, nine dinners, three lunches, recitals in Edinburgh and on Iona, private tours of Holyrood Palace and Abbotsford, and visits to Rosslyn Chapel and Iona Abbey, coach transportation throughout, all tips for guides and coach driver, ferry crossings to the Isles of Mull and Iona and boat trip to Staffa and Fingal's Cave, the services of Stephen Carpenter and Kayleen Asbo as tour managers.
+Tour price includes: Accommodation, breakfast daily, nine dinners, three lunches, music recitals in Edinburgh, Dunkeld and on Iona, tours of the Castle and Priory on Holy Island, Abbotsford, and Iona Abbey, coach transportation throughout, all tips for guides and coach driver, ferry crossings to the Isles of Mull and Iona and boat trip to Staffa and Fingal's Cave, the services of Stephen Carpenter and Kayleen Asbo as tour managers.

-Excluded is your travel to and from Edinburgh, lunches when you are free to make your own arrangements at the carefully selected stopping points, except in Edinburgh on 21 September, Abbotsford on 24 September and Inveraray on 29 September when we will have lunch together.
+Excluded is your travel to and from Edinburgh, some lunches when you are free to make your own arrangements at the carefully selected stopping points, except in Edinburgh on 21 September, Holy Island on 24 September and Inveraray on 29 September when we will have lunch together.
 Drinks with meals.
 Also excluded is travel insurance which travellers will need to organise themselves.

 Cancellation costs up to 100 days before departure of the trip: deposit